Jacobs2Jacob/TicketDash/README.md

 I Used Redux, since tickets are the main feature in the app, they are complex and i used them with entity adapter, and may be used later by other components, Also Redux because it's great to use with websockets with it's middleware feature.
 Used Context-Api for handling theme contexts and other light weight non-frequent updated features.

+React Patterns used in this app:
+Hooks,
+Compounds,
+Layout Pattern with one parent for both child to reduce loading times on unmount.